theLowBudgetDev/VocalMail/README.md

 - **Text-to-Speech & Caching:** All on-screen text and email content can be read aloud.
 Responses are cached to provide a snappy user experience and reduce API usage.
 - **Full User Authentication:** Secure login and registration system with persistent user sessions.

+## User Authentication

+VocalMail uses a simple, mock-user authentication system.
+On the login page, you can select which of the five pre-seeded users you would like to log in as.
+This allows for easy testing of a multi-user environment without the need for registration or password management.
+Your session is remembered in your browser's local storage.

 ## Technology Stack

 - **Frontend:** Next.js (App Router), React, TypeScript